JoernEngel/joernblog/ufence.md

 ufence
 ------

-Having experienced some userspace memory corruptions after fixing all kernel memory corruptions, I wanted to get the same functionality in userspace.
+Having experienced some userspace memory corruptions after fixing[^1] all kernel memory corruptions, I wanted to get the same functionality in userspace.
 The basic idea isn't hard, you ensure all allocations are surrounded by guard pages to catch overflows/underruns and use mprotect() when the object is freed to catch use-after-free.

 [Here](ufence.c) is my version.
 It has all the functionality I want